 Presented By: Office for the Arts (OFA) Dance Program, Master Class Series

-Participation is free, but due to limited class capacity, online registration is required for both participants and observers.
+Participation is free, but due to limited class capacity, online registration is required.
 First-come, first-served, with priority given to Harvard University Undergraduate Students.

 Harvard University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact 617-495-8683 in advance of your participation or visit.